Japan is situated in north-eastern Asia between the North Pacific and the Sea of Japan. The area of Japan is 377,873

 The unit of Japanese currency is yen.
 Coins are available in denominations of 1, 5, 10, 50, 100 and 500 yen and bank notes in denominations of 1,000, 2,000, 5,000, 10,000.

-Any hotel cashIers will change your travelers cheque.
-If it is Japanese yen Travelers cheque, usually there is not any service fee nor handling fee to be charged.
+Hotel cashiers will generally change your traveller’s cheques.
+If the traveller’s cheque is in Japanese yen there is usually no service fee or handling fee charged.

 Foreign credit, debit and cash cards can be used at over 26,400 Post Offices’ ATMs in locations throughout Japan.
 This service is available in English and display stickers indicating which cards are accepted.
 Cards from the Cirrus, Plus, Maestro and Visa Electron networks can be used.
 Accepted credit cards include Visa, MasterCard, American Express and Diners Club.